The Yorkshire Shepherdess Amanda Owen stars in Our Yorkshire Farm on Channel Five

 My Yorkshire: Amanda Owen on her favourite places in the county

-Our Yorkshire Farm, which follows the family's unconventional life, airs tonight at 8pm on Channel Five.
+Our Yorkshire Farm, which follows the family's unconventional life, airs tomorrow at 8pm on Channel Five.

 Writer?
 I'm a farmer, says Yorkshire Shepherdess